 As I got older I realized that swimming was a great sport that would be easy on my joints and keep me in shape but just never could get into it and doing laps just seemed boring.

 It wasn’t until I was 40 that I had a total turn around after listening to a podcast episode by Tim Ferris where he talked about this total immersion swimming method by Terry Laughlin.
 I tried it and got totally obsessed with swimming.
 I now go to the swimming pool to do laps about 5 days a week.

-Two pieces of equipment made a huge difference for me, the first was being able to listen to my favorite music using this waterproof case by H20 Audio for my ipod Shuffle (honestly without music I get bored doing laps) and the Garmin Forerunner 935 watch for tracking my workouts and progress.
+Two pieces of equipment made a huge difference for me, the first was being able to listen to my favorite music using this waterproof case by H20 Audio for my iPod Shuffle (honestly without music I get bored doing laps) and the Garmin Forerunner 935 watch for tracking my workouts and progress.

-Is one of the many devices that are compatible with the swim.com app.
+It’s one of the many devices that are compatible with the swim.com app.

 Best Watches For Swimming